onoyima/backend/SMS_NOTIFICATIONS_COMPLETE_LIST.md

-# Complete List of SMS Notifications in the Exeat System
+# Complete List of SMS Notifications in the Exeat System (Cost Optimized)

 ## Overview

-This document lists all places where SMS notifications are sent in the exeat management system, including the triggers, recipients, and message content.
+This document lists all places where SMS notifications are sent in the exeat management system, optimized for cost efficiency by reducing character count and removing unnecessary SMS notifications.

 ---

-## 1. Parent Consent Notifications (ExeatWorkflowService)
+## 1. Parent Consent Notifications (ExeatWorkflowService) ✅ ACTIVE

 ### Location: `app/Services/ExeatWorkflowService.php`